alexandreatlima/towerdefense-game-project/README.md

 ## About the game

-This project is a recreation of a defense game, based on the Franks laboratory tutorial, putting together everything I learned after two weeks of full-time dedication to learn programming in Ironhack WebDev Bootcamp.
+This project is a recreation of a tower defense game, based on content from YouTube channel [Franks laboratory](https://www.youtube.com/channel/UCEqc149iR-ALYkGM6TG-7vQ), putting together everything I learned after two weeks of full-time dedication to learn programming in Ironhack WebDev Bootcamp.

 ## So, what is the story?

-Basically, it's a blue squares fight against the bads red squere!
+Basically, it's a blue squares fight against the bads red squeres!

 ## About dev.